dynatrace-ace/perform2021-vhot-monaco/box/repo/monaco/exercise-four/Readme.md

 ## Step 5 - View results in Dynatrace

-As a last step, go to your Dynatrace environment and verify that Monaco updated the application definition.
+As a last step, go to your Dynatrace environment and verify that Monaco updated the application "app-two" cost and traffic control % to 50 and "app-one" to 100.

 That concludes this lab.